shanzaygauhar/Conway-s-Game-of-Life/README.md

  `./a.out input.txt`

 input file for the code has been attached.
+You can modify input file in the same manner/template if you wish.
+Make sure that input file is in same directory.

 ## A little Code Description